CoLRev-Environment/bib-dedupe/paper/paper.md

 <!-- This significantly reduces the number of comparisons needed and improves the efficiency of the deduplication process. -->

 BibDedupe relies on a comprehensive set of blocking rules to avoid false negatives in this step.
-After the set of blocking rules is applied, we remove pairs not sharing a minimum number of words in the titles, effectively reducing the number of pairs by 50-95% without losing true pairs.
+After the set of blocking rules is applied, pairs not sharing a minimum number of words in the titles are removed, effectively reducing the number of pairs by 50-95% without losing true pairs.
 This leads to a more efficient matching step.

 ## Matching

 The matching function selects duplicates or potential duplicates from the list of blocked record pairs.
 Potential duplicates, also known as "maybe cases", are marked separately for manual verification.
-To achieve accurate and interpretable matching, we specified an array of human-readable conditions, which are based on pre-calculated and context-specific similarities between fields.
+To achieve accurate and interpretable matching, I specified an array of human-readable conditions, which are based on pre-calculated and context-specific similarities between fields.

 <!--
 Similarities (details):